 Should a seller ever forego full representation by a REALTOR®?

-I don't recommend it for most homeowners, but it is an avenue that some experienced sellers could take if they have the time, knowledge and expertise.
+I don't recommend it for most homeowners (or, for buyers), but it is an avenue that some experienced sellers could take if they have the time, knowledge and expertise.
 The largest potential benefactors have yet to embrace the opportunity of mere postings: Builders, who employ their own - unlicensed - sales persons could have their whole inventory promoted to the general public and the buyers' REALTORS® in a very cost effective manner.
 This could significantly reduce the builders' marketing costs and overall marketing time.
 Perhaps it's the time issue as to why they haven't taken advantage of the opportunity: There is already a significant delay between making the purchase and the occupancy of a newly built home.